-CoinCorner is based in the Isle of Man (established 2014) and allows you to buy and sell Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), and Ripple (XRP).
-While their interface is simple and easy-to-use, their have fees that range from 3% to 10% (depending on your previous purchase volume).
-There are numerous cheaper ways to buy Bitcoin (BTC) in the UK.
+CoinCorner is based in the Isle of Man (established 2014) and allows you to buy and sell Bitcoin (BTC) and Ethereum (ETH), Litecoin (LTC).

-CoinCorner is an Isle of Man based service which has been around since 2014.
+CoinCorner is a cryptocurrency broker based in the Isle of Man which has been around since 2014.

-But who are CoinCorner?
-How does their platform work?
-And is CoinCorner a competitive priced way to buy Bitcoin (BTC) in the UK?
+But what is CoinCorner?
+How does the platform work?
+And is CoinCorner a competitively priced way to buy Bitcoin (BTC) in the UK?

 I’ll answer these questions (and more) in this short CoinCorner review.

 - Founded in the Isle of Man in 2014.

 - Verified shouldn’t take long (normally around 10 minutes).

 - Supports multiple payment methods (incl.
 UK bank transfer, debit cards, and credit cards).

 - Fees as low as 1% if you buy more than £300 single transaction.

 - Can send and receive Bitcoin (BTC) via the Lightning Network.